 5. Loss Mitigation Documentation Requirements

-Dodd-Frank’s loss mitigation rules require servicers to evaluate borrowers for all available options before initiating foreclosure on covered loans.
+Federal loss mitigation rules require servicers to evaluate borrowers for all available options before initiating foreclosure on covered loans.
 In a securitized structure, incomplete documentation exposes the special servicer — and by extension, the trust — to legal challenge.
+The red flags private lenders must watch when navigating loan workouts include the documentation gaps that most commonly trigger those challenges.

 Verdict: Documentation quality inside the default workflow is not an administrative nicety — it is the difference between a clean workout and a contested foreclosure.